chaoge525/soafee_demo/documentation/builds.rst

-In this document, the available ``MACHINE`` and ``DISTRO_FEATURES`` options that are currently supported by ``meta-ewaol`` are first stated below, before being described in further detail in :ref:`Distribution Features`.
-The kas configuration YAML files provided for enabling those EWAOL features on the supported target machines are described in :ref:`kas Build Configurations`.
-If using the recommended kas build tool is not possible, the manual approach for preparing and building an EWAOL image via bitbake is briefly outlined in :ref:`Manual Bitbake Build Preparation`.
+In this document, the available ``MACHINE`` and ``DISTRO_FEATURES`` options that are currently supported by ``meta-ewaol`` are first stated below, before being described in further detail in `Distribution Features`_.
+The kas configuration YAML files provided for enabling those EWAOL features on the supported target machines are described in `kas Build Configurations`_.
+If using the recommended kas build tool is not possible, the manual approach for preparing and building an EWAOL image via bitbake is briefly outlined in `Manual Bitbake Build Preparation`_.

 The currently supported ``MACHINE``\s are: